GW-HIVE/PredictMod/README.md

 #### frontend
 Work related to PredictMod UI.

+#### models
+Documentation, scripts, BCOs, and datasets for all models.

 #### scripts
 Convenience scripts to compile/transpile the frontend and to launch the application.